sashafr/bibmap/README.md

     - `tr.php` - Turkish dictionary of text appearing on interface (additional language files could be added, see below)
     - `config.php` - general site configurations
     - `style.css` - styles
 3. To link to a map, the webmap ID, which can be found at the end of the URL in AGOL, needs to be referenced as the portalItem when a new webmap is created.
 All layers that are set as visible in AGOL will appear on the map as soon as you link to the webmap as a portal item, but the individual layers must also be input using the variable $layerIDList described above.
+When you first add the layers to the map, you will get errors and the map won't display properly, but you can get the layer IDs out of the console.
+Once you enter the layer IDs, the map should display properly, but you'll get errors until you put in the fields, which will appear in the console once you enter the layer IDs.
 4. To add additional language files, copy en.php and rename to _xLANGUAGE_.php, translate all text fields, and then put *file name only* WITHOUT .php file extension in config file.

 There is a limited amount of editing, such as adding features or modifying existing features, that can be done in AGOL.
 Other changes such as adding fields needs to be done in ArcGIS for Desktop.
 You will then need to re upload the layers, which will mean they will have new IDs that need to be changed in the code.

 Indices of the relevant fields should be input into config.php.
-Indices of the fields can be found in the attribute table in ArcGIS for Desktop, in which case they are accurate (i.e. the first field is index 0).
-In the attribute table in AGOL the apparent index of a field is 2 less than its actual index because AGOL doesn't show the FID field or the Shape field, which are indices 0 and 1--so the first field in AGOL, which looks like index 0, is actually index 2.
+Indices of the fields can be found by setting the value of $showFieldsInConsole to true, which will print the field names and indices to the console.
+The indices of the fields to be used in the code don't necessarily correspond to the indices of the fields as they appear in ArcGIS Online, because the fields FID and the shape field (if the file has one) are hidden from the attribute table in ArcGIS Online but will impact the index.
+Use the index printed in the console and input that into the relevant field index variable in config.php.

 There are two additional variables in the dictionaries.  $polygonZoomLevel is the zoom level at which the points change to polygons (the sites are polygons, but will be represented as points when the map is zoomed out past a certain point).
 The points change to polygons by changing the layer's renderer between two different symbols.
 If all features are points, ignore this value.